medcomdk/MedCom-FHIR-Communication/docs/assets/documents/040_Governance4FHIR-Messaging.md

 When sending a copy of an original MedComMessagingMessage, either exact copy (CC) or partially copy (fwd), the sending application **SHALL** make a copy of the original MedComMessagingMessage and it **SHALL** send the copy as a new MedComMessagingMessage.

-That means that the demands of a Bundle and MedComMessagingMessageHeader applies to the new MedComMessagingMessage and that a new MedComMessagingProvenance **SHALL** be made reflecting the kind of copy message that is sent.
+That means that the requirements of a Bundle and MedComMessagingMessageHeader applies to the new MedComMessagingMessage and that a new MedComMessagingProvenance **SHALL** be made reflecting the kind of copy message that is sent and added to the MedComMessagingProvenance stack.

 #### 4.4.3 Sending to a primary receiver with an already known copyreciver